xwausse/SQL-homework/lesson-4/homework/homework.md

 ## 🟢 Easy-Level Tasks (10)
 1. Write a query to select the top 5 employees from the Employees table.
-2. Use SELECT DISTINCT to select unique ProductName values from the Products table.
+2. Use SELECT DISTINCT to select unique CategoryName values from the Products table.
 3. Write a query that filters the Products table to show products with Price > 100.
-4. Write a query to select all CustomerName values that start with 'A' using the LIKE operator.
+4. Write a query to select all Customers whose FirstName start with 'A' using the LIKE operator.
-5. Order the results of a Products query by Price in ascending order.
+5. Order the results of a Products table by Price in ascending order.
 6. Write a query that uses the WHERE clause to filter for employees with Salary >= 60000 and Department = 'HR'.
 7. Use ISNULL to replace NULL values in the Email column with the text "noemail@example.com".From  Employees table
 8. Write a query that shows all products with Price BETWEEN 50 AND 100.